 The log is used to dampen the value of the system.
 Following is the code to extract TF-IDF values in python:

 Queries as a Vector:

 In this concept, documents are points or vectors in this space.
 These are very sparse vectors; most entries are zero.
 The key idea behind this approach is to do the same for the queries and represent them as a vector.
 The 2nd key idea behind it to ranked documents according to their proximity to the query in this space.
 The proximity near to two vector means similarity of the vector.
-It ranks more relevant document higher than a less relevant document.
+It ranks more relevant documents higher than a less relevant document.

-To make this approach workable and to find the proximity of two vectors we calculate the minimum angle instead of Euclidean distance because Euclidean distance is significant for vectors of different lengths.
+To make this approach workable and to find the proximity of two vectors, we calculate the minimum angle instead of Euclidean distance because Euclidean distance is significant for vectors of different lengths.

 The above figure shows that query q has a minimum angle with d2 than d1 and in the last d3.

 Variants of TF-IDF weighting: